|

 From January till May– VIDYA performed various plays in the slums of Ahmedabad and conducted mini-workshops after each performance.
 VIDYA performed plays on education, health and sanitation of the slum settlements especially after the declaration of Ahmedabad becoming a Mega-City.

+Since May 2007, VIDYA has been facilitating Practical Skills Training, Self-Sustainability Workshops with Jan Shikshan Sansthan (Gujarat University) across the slums of Ahmedabad.
+The goal is to provide women and girls of the slum communities with practical skills to earn an income to become financially independent in the safety of their communities.
+In May and June, VIDYA organized a Candle-Making and Mukhwaas Making Workshop – the demand for candles and Mukhwaas continue throughout the year especially during religious holidays and weddings.
 In July, VIDYA organized a four-month Sewing workshop.
 Having the ability to sew is a skill women can carry with them irrespective of location.
 The demand for clothes is universal and the need is constant – women can make their own clothes and/or make them for the market – helping them earn a solid income and save money

 In June 2007, VIDYA members attended a Community Media Meet Conference in Nasik.
 The Media Meet was organized by Abhivyakti and Shikshantar and invited VIDYA to discuss Community Theatre.
 VIDYA showed the audience Forum Theatre and explained how Community Theatre is a form of media.